Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Use queues for even longer running tasks

-Imagine you have to process images uploaded by your users.
+Imagine you need to process images uploaded by users.

-If you process every one of them as soon as they’re submitted, this will happen:
+If you process every image right away, this will happen:

-This isn’t good UX, and we can change that.
+This is not good UX, and we can change that.

-Laravel has a queue system that will run all those tasks sequentially or with a limited amount of parallelism.
+Laravel has a queue system that runs tasks sequentially or with limited parallelism.

-When you can get away with fake data in your local environment, the best thing to do is to test against a fresh database every time you run a test.
+When you can use fake data in your local environment, a great option is to test against a fresh database for each run.

-There’s also a RefreshDatabase trait, but the lazy one is more efficient, as migrations for unused tables won’t be ran during testing.
+There is also a RefreshDatabase trait, but the lazy one is more efficient, as migrations for unused tables will not be run during testing.

-Using them, you can create all the resources you need when writing tests.
+Factories create everything you need when writing tests.

 {